 - Federal Deposit Insurance Corporation’s (FDIC’s) list of unclaimed property information

 - National Association of Unclaimed Property Administrators’ (NAUPA’s) list of unclaimed property links

 - Missing Money’s website

 There is no time limit for how long you have to recover unclaimed funds from the state.

 How To Avoid A Dormant Business Bank Account

 - Plan for what happens to accounts if the company dissolves: One of the most common ways business bank accounts become dormant is when companies become dormant.
 When drawing up a business plan and organization documents, detail what happens to bank accounts in the event of business failure.

-- Open business bank account with online/app access: Almost every business bank account has an app or at least online access.
+- Open a business bank account with online/app access: Almost every business bank account has an app or at least online access.
 Use that to keep track of your accounts and be mindful of accounts that are not used regularly.
 You can check out our breakdown of the best small business checking accounts for a list of providers that offer online banking access.